aws-samples/serverless-samples/fargate-private-api/README.md

  ## Examples
  Check these implementations of the example API for more details and resources to explore.
- - [javascript-private-nlb-ecs-sam](./javascript-private-nlb-ecs-sam) - this REST API implementation uses Node.js on Amazon ECS, AWS Fargate, Amazon API Gateway, Network Load Balancer, AWS SAM, AWS CloudFormation
+ - [javascript-private-nlb-ecs-sam](./javascript-private-nlb-ecs-sam) - this private REST API implementation uses Node.js on Amazon ECS, AWS Fargate, Amazon API Gateway, Network Load Balancer, AWS SAM, AWS CloudFormation